luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 .. image:: /_static/images/tutorials/deploying-custom-model/sbd-blobconverter.png

-Before we click ``Convert``, we should double check the default values for Model Optimizer and Compile params.
+Before we click ``Convert``, we should double-check the default values for Model Optimizer and Compile params.

 Model optimizer parameters
 """"""""""""""""""""""""""